 This brings us to our next and final point: personal loans come in two varieties, secured and unsecured.
 Secured loans require some form of collateral from you.
 They typically have lower interest rates than their unsecured counterparts and are also easier to be eligible for.
 But compared to unsecured loans they are far less common.
 Conversely, unsecured loans require no collateral from you (a benefit if you have trouble making payments).
 However, this also means that unsecured loans have higher interest rates.
 And though they are widely available, the application and approval processes can be somewhat stricter.
 You will need a good credit history for an unsecured personal loan.
 And, as a final reminder, personal loan prepayment penalties are often included.

-The type of loan you select is dependent on your financial characteristics, but here’s a listing some of the best lenders and their personal loan products.
+The type of loan you select is dependent on your financial characteristics, but compare some of the best lenders and their personal loan products.